 Vaginitis may also be caused by a sexually transmitted infection (STI) such as chlamydia, gonorrhea trichomoniasis, or herpes simplex virus (HSV).
-These infections can be passed on from one person to another through sexual activities and, as a result, are more common among young women that do not use adequate protection with multiple sexual partners.
+These infections can be passed on from one person to another through sexual activities and, as a result, are more common among young women who do not use adequate protection with multiple sexual partners.

 Chlamydia and gonorrhea both occur as a result of an infection with the bacteria, which may or may not cause symptoms in those affected.
 This makes it difficult to diagnose, as the symptoms are more subtle, such as light bleeding after intercourse and pain in the abdominal or pelvic area.
 It is more common in young women with multiple sexual partners.

-Trichomoniasis is caused by protozoa, a type of bacteria that can infect the vagina and lead to a discharge that is frothy, pungent and green-yellow in color.
+Trichomoniasis is caused by protozoa, a type of bacteria that can infect the vagina and lead to a discharge that is frothy, pungent, and green-yellow in color.
 This infection commonly causes itching and soreness in the area and can make urination painful.
-Abdominal pain, particularly during intercourse and directly after menstruating may also be evident.
+Abdominal pain, particularly during intercourse and directly after menstruating, may also be evident.

-Significant changes in hormonal levels, particularly of estrogen, can affect the balance of the vaginal area and cause vaginitis.
+Significant changes in hormonal levels, particularly estrogen, can affect the balance of the vaginal area and cause vaginitis.